The District Attorney Serves the 7th Judicial District.

 The District Attorney’s Annual Budget is Over Two Million Dollars.

 The total annual budget for the District Attorney’s Office is just over $2.3 million dollars.
 Eighty-five percent (85%) of the funding pays for personnel expenses.
-Operating expenses are primarily expended for administrative costs, transportation expenses and information technology (IT) needs.
+Operating expenses are primarily expended for administrative, transportation, and information technology (IT) needs.

-The District Attorney Has Twelve Attorneys and Twenty Staff Positions.
+The District Attorney Has 14 Attorneys and 20 Staff Positions.

-The District Attorney’s Office is funded for twelve (12) attorney positions in addition to the elected District Attorney.
-The Office has one Assistant District Attorney and eleven (11) Deputy District Attorneys.
+The District Attorney’s Office is funded for fourteen (14) attorney positions in addition to the elected District Attorney.
+The Office has one Assistant District Attorney and thirteen (13) Deputy District Attorneys.

-The District Attorney employs two investigators who are Certified Peace Officers in the State of Colorado.
+The District Attorney employs two certified Peace Officers investigators in the State of Colorado.

 The staff of the District Attorney is comprised of Legal Services Staff and Victim Services Staff.
 The Office has one part-time Administrative Services Staff member.